interledger/receipt-verifier/README.md

 1. pre-shares a secret key with the receiving wallet for generating receipts, by acting as a proxy for SPSP queries to the recipient's payment pointer
 2. verifies receipts
-3. tracks balances where receipt amounts are credited

 For [Web Monetization](https://github.com/interledger/rfcs/blob/master/0028-web-monetization/0028-web-monetization.md), website visitors submit receipts to the website in `monetizationprogress` events.
-The website backend can send receipts to the **Receipt Verifier** to credit the balance for the particular Monetization ID and can subsequently spend against the Monetization ID balance as desired to confirm the payment.
+The website backend can send receipts to the **Receipt Verifier** to confirm the payment.

 ### Run